84n4n4j03/pinit/README.md

 PinIt.

 ### Parameter
-To use an action with different parameter simply add a "$" in front of a word in the command.
+To use an action or a directory button with dynamic parameters simply wrap a word or a part of it in "$(...)".
 If you click the button another menu shows up to ask you for the actual value.
-E.g.: `git checkout $branch` will ask you for the value of `$branch`.
-Of course you can do this for multiple parameters.
+E.g.: `git checkout $(branch)` will ask you for the value of `branch`.
+Of course you can do this for more parameters and parts of parameters.
+E.g. `git checkout $(anyFlag) feature/issue_$(issueNumber)` asks you for `anyFlag` and `issueNumber`.

 ### Blocking commands
 Some calls may block the further execution until they're finished.
 E.g. a